This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - Prevent meltdowns by letting your child know what is going on that day that may not be part of the routine.

 - Ask “yes” or “no” questions.
-Giving your child a few choices can help with learning independence and learn the ability to be able to make choices.
+Giving your child a few choices can help with learning independence and the ability to make choices.

 I truly hope this was helpful.
 If you know of any more hacks that worked for you please do share!